-, the Pergamon Museum is the newest, first opened in 1930.
-It is named after the Pergamon Altar, an enormous monument which occupies a whole room.
+, the Pergamon Museum is the newest and most popular.
+The museum is named after the Pergamon Altar, an enormous monument that occupies a whole room.

 History of the Museum

-Designed by Alfred Messel, and later Ludwig Hoffman, the Pergamon Museum was built to complement the nearby Kaiser-Wilhelm Museum (now the Bode Museum
+Designed by Alfred Messel, and later Ludwig Hoffmann, the Pergamon Museum was built to complement the nearby Kaiser-Wilhelm Museum (now the Bode Museum

-The idea for the new museum came about in 1907 and completion took 20 years - from 1910 to 1930.
-It opened during one of Germany's most turbulent periods and was subsequently largely destroyed in the bombing ofBerlin during World War II.
+The idea for the new museum came about in 1907 and completion took twenty years - from 1910 to 1930.
+The monumental building consisted of three wings arranged around a courtyard that opened up towards Kupfergraben, a canal.
+The museum opened during one of Germany's most turbulent periods and was subsequently largely destroyed in the bombing of Berlin during World War II.

 Tower of Babel

 Fortunately, many of the pieces had been stored elsewhere for safe keeping and a number of the museum's larger pieces were "walled in" for protection.
 In 1945, a portion of the original collection was taken to Russia and is still housed in the Hermitage

 and the Pushkin Museums there.
 Many items were returned in the late 1950s but, due to Russian restitution laws, some still remain in those two museums.

 In 2012 an ambitious renovation project was initiated that will integrate the museum more closely with the other museums on Museum Island